In 1963, Valentina Tereshkova was the first woman in space, and the only one to travel in a spaceship by herself

 A specialized committee, headed by Gagarin himself, convened in order to choose a candidate for the mission.
 Preference was given to women who met the physical requirements, but also to uneducated, working-class women, in order to prove to the west that in a communist country anyone can fly a spaceship.

 Aside from female pilots, women with experience in skydiving were also welcome to apply.
-Due to safety concerns, the Soviets preferred that the cosmonauts and the spacecraft arrive at the ground separately.
-Namely, cosmonauts would have to abandon the spacecraft and dive from a height of about six kilometers, so they need to be skilled skydivers.
+Due to safety concerns, the Soviets preferred that the cosmonauts and the spacecraft arrive on the ground separately; i.e., the cosmonauts would have to abandon the spacecraft and dive from a height of about six kilometers, so they would need to be skilled skydivers.

 No less than 400 women applied for the program.
-Tereshkova's advantage lied in her vast experience in skydiving (126 dives) and her political activity.
-The fact that her father was war hero also did not hurt.
-Tereshkova and four other candidates were chosen for the program and underwent a long series of thorough and strenuous training sessions, like the one that male cosmonauts undergo.
+Tereshkova’s advantage stemmed from her vast skydiving experience (126 dives) and her political activity.
+The fact that her father was a war hero also did not hurt.
+Tereshkova and four other candidates were selected for the program and underwent a long, thorough, and strenuous training, similar to that of the male cosmonauts.

-"It may have been a challenge to deal with the large amounts of study material", said Gagarin, "but she was tenacious and surrounded herself with the textbooks also in her spare time".
+“While it may have been a challenge for her to deal with the large amounts of study material,” said Gagarin, “she was tenacious and surrounded herself with the textbooks in her spare time, too.”
 The hard work paid off and Tereshkova was chosen to be one of the five women to board the first flight.

-In the morning of June 16th 1963 she was launched to her mission on a Vostok 6 spacecraft.
-The camera that was documenting the launch inside the spacecraft caught her screaming, "hello sky, take your hat off!
-I am coming to see you".
+On the morning of June 16, 1963, she was launched to her mission on a Vostok 6 spacecraft.
+The camera documenting the launch inside the spacecraft caught her screaming, “Hello sky, take your hat off!
+I am coming to see you.”

-Tereshkova's call sign for this flight was Chaika – seagull in Russian.
-When she settled in orbit around the Earth, the seagull reported: "I can see the horizon.
+Tereshkova’s call sign in this flight was Chaika – seagull in Russian.
+After she entered orbit around Earth, the seagull reported: “I can see the horizon.
 Blue light, a beautiful strip!
 This is Earth, it is so beautiful.
-Everything is great!"
+Everything is great!”

 Despite her optimistic exterior, Tereshkova dealt with many struggles in space.
-She suffered from nausea and discomfort due to zero gravity, but was able to fulfill her missions.
+She suffered from nausea and discomfort due to zero gravity, but successfully completed her missions.
 During the flight, the cosmonaut realized that the Soviet space agency forgot to equip her with a toothbrush.
-"I did whatever any woman would have done in that situation – I had toothpaste, water and my finger".
+“I did what any woman would have done in that situation – I had toothpaste, water and my finger.”

 The biggest challenge, however, was unraveled shortly after the spacecraft entered orbit.
-Tereshkova found a mistake in the automatic flight program of the spacecraft, driving it away from Earth, which posed a threat to her chances of coming back home safely.
-She later said that "If I would not have found the mistake in time, I would have drifted further and further away from Earth instead of returning for landing.
-I reported the mistake to ground control and they fixed it".
+Tereshkova found a mistake in the automatic flight program of the spacecraft, driving it away from Earth, which posed a threat to her chances of coming back safely.
+She later said that “Had I not found the mistake in time, I would have drifted further and further away from Earth instead of returning for landing.
+I reported the mistake to ground control and they fixed it.”

 Tereshkova continued her studies and completed a PhD in Engineering.
-She stayed in the Soviet air force and became a general.
-In addition, she was a member of the Presidium of the Supreme Soviet, and was later elected to the Russian Duma – the Russian parliament.
-She was awarded many badges and honors, including a crater on the moon that bears her name, and an asteroid named Chaika, seagull – the first female space pilot's call sign.
+She remained in the Soviet Air Force and became a general.
+In addition, she was a member of the Presidium of the Supreme Soviet, and was later elected to the Duma – the Russian parliament.
+Among her many honors, are a crater on the moon that bears her name and an asteroid named Chaika, seagull – the first female space pilot’s call sign.